a1896573/Project--NotQuiteWordle/README.md

 # Project--NotQuiteWordls
-This is a personal project I attempted in my free time
+This is a personal project I attempted in my free time.
+I do not intend to infringe on any copyrighted material.

-It's a word guessing game, where the user chooses the length of the word.
+This is a word guessing game, where the user chooses the length of the word.
 Bold- correct letter, correct place
 Italic- correct letter, wrong place